 How to Instantly Age Clay Pots

 If you want the patina of an old clay pot, there are a few options.
-I always suggest conducting a test first to be sure you like the result.
+I always suggest doing a test first to be sure you like the result.

 Spray pot with a solution of hydrated lime (also useful in the garden for raising soil pH) and water (1 part lime: 2 parts water).
 Allow to dry.
 Sand off excess.
 Repeat several times.
 Seal with spray sealant if desired.